Cue-Centered Therapy (CCT)

 Location/Institution: 13 Schools within San Francisco school district and Ravenswood school district in East Palo Alto.

 This study tested the efficacy of the Stanford Cue-Centered Treatment [now called Cue-Centered Treatment (CCT)] for reducing posttraumatic stress, depression, and anxiety in children chronically exposed to violence.
 Participants were randomly assigned to the Stanford Cue-Centered Treatment or a waitlist control group.
-Measures utilized include the UCLA PTSD Reaction Index for DSM-IV-Child Version (UCLA PTSD-RI), the Children’s Manifest Anxiety Scale (RCMAS), the Children’s Depression Inventory, the Violence Exposure Scale for Children-Revised, the UCLA PTSD Reaction Index for DSM-IV-Parent Version (UCLA PTSD-RI), the Beck Anxiety Inventory (BAI), and the Children’s Global Assessment Scale.
+Measures utilized include the UCLA PTSD Reaction Index for DSM-IV-Child Version (UCLA PTSD-RI), the Children’s Manifest Anxiety Scale (RCMAS), the Children’s Depression Inventory (CDI), the Beck Depression Inventory (BDI), the UCLA PTSD Reaction Index for DSM-IV-Parent Version (UCLA PTSD-RI), the Beck Anxiety Inventory (BAI), and the Children’s Global Assessment Scale.
 Results showed that compared to the waitlist group, the Stanford Cue-Centered Treatment group had greater reductions in posttraumatic stress disorder (PTSD) symptoms both by caregiver and child report, as well as caregiver anxiety.
 Limitations include reliability of small sample size, reliability of self-reported measures, and length of follow-up.

 Length of postintervention follow-up: 3 months.

 Carrion, V. G. (2016).
 Cue-centered therapy for youth experiencing posttraumatic symptoms: A structured multimodal intervention, therapist guide.
-New York: Oxford University Press.
+Oxford University Press.

 Date Program Originally Loaded onto CEBC: June 2016